Native Son Fate and Free Will Quotes

 "I can’t.
 I’m broke."
 (1.279-301)

 Bigger realizes that his fate is tied intimately to the color of his skin; his choices are limited by the white citizens surrounding the South Side, even though he has almost no interaction with them.
-Though Gus tells him to stop thinking about it, Bigger’s onto something: he realizes that he’s trapped in a world where whites dictate what he can and can’t do, where he can and can’t go.
-He doesn’t even have enough money to get drunk about it because, once again, whites have denied him a decent paying wage for living.
+Though Gus tells him to stop thinking about it, Bigger’s onto something: he realizes that he’s trapped in a world where white people dictate what he can and can’t do, where he can and can’t go.
+He doesn’t even have enough money to get drunk about it because, once again, white people have denied him a decent paying wage for living.

 "I’d just as soon go to jail as take that relief job."
 (1.470)